bitovi/contacts/README.md

 To run the application, open _contacts.html_ with your browser.
 We will be using [can.fixture fixtures] to simulate the AJAX requests so running it from a server isn’t necessary.

+This will run the application in development mode.
+If you want to build and run the application in production, in the command line run:

+	$ ./js contacts/scripts/build.js

+then change the script tag in `contacts.html` to be in production mode:

+	<script type='text/javascript' src='steal/steal.production.js?contacts'></script>

 ## Folder Structure

 The application resides in the `contacts` folder.
 Steal, CanJS, and CanUI folders sit perpendicular to this for reuse in other projects.
 The directory structure should mirror below.